FadhilPM/tp/docs/DeveloperGuide.md

     * 3c1.
 ArtHive returns an error message

     Use case resumes at step 3.
+---

 **Use case: UC06 - Find Contact**
-**Actor: Artist**
 **MSS**

-1. Artist chooses to use the Find Contact feature.
+1. Artist chooses to use the Find Contact feature, and enters the `find` command.
-2. ArtHive requests a search input value from the Artist.
-3. Artist enters the client name of the contact he/she would like to find as the search input value.
+2. Artist enters the client name of the contact he/she would like to find as the search input value.
-4. ArtHive returns a list of contacts whose Client Names match the search input.
+3. ArtHive returns a list of contacts whose Client Names match the search input.

     Use case ends.